yaito3014/cabin/INSTALL.md

 * Clang: `19` or later
 * Apple Clang: provided by `macOS Sonoma (14)` or later

-(generally, the latest 3 versions are supported to build Cabin.)
+(generally, the latest 3 versions are supported to build/test Cabin.)

 ## Commands